METAKROME

 HOW IT ALL FELL APART

 The storm clouds of recession were threatening.
 I came to understand that German and Austrian employee regulations are very strict, so the U.S. division was used as a shock absorber.
 Design, marketing, and initial manufacturing were performed in the U.S., but it became distressingly clear that as soon as a product became a hit, the manufacturing was sent to Europe in order to keep them busy.
 That left the U.S. with a bunch of marginal products and persistent financial losses.
 This was disastrous during the recession causing deep cuts to employee numbers.
 Morale tanked.
 Clearly I would not get the programming resources needed to finish integrating the systems let alone keep all of my staff.
-When I saw the writing on the wall I met with them and explained what I knew.
+When I saw the writing on the wall I called them together and explained what I knew.
 I suggested finding a new job before they got laid off was their best move and they all found new positions PDQ.
 I hired some new staff but my heart wasn’t in it.
 The whole thing was eating away at me.
-Since my boss had known about this arrangement all along, I felt violated.
+Since my boss had known about this inter division arrangement all along, I felt violated.
 There was no visible future.
 Then one day I got a ferocious sore throat which evolved into a really bad case of the flu, followed by pneumonia and hospitalization.
-During my lengthy recuperation I realized I had to change things so I gave notice and vowed to find a less stressful job.
+During my lengthy recuperation I realized the job was going to kill me so I gave notice and vowed to find a less stressful job.

 FINAL COMMENTS

 With all of the conflict described above you might think this job was a totally negative three year experience, but it wasn’t.
 Yes, in the beginning it was like clearing out a rat infestation, but once into the cleanup phase the constant jumps in progress kept things looking up.
 Working with my crew was rewarding and once manufacturing changed leaders, the resulting collaboration to facilitate implementing JIT was enjoyable.
 Progress was constant.
 We were doing things that mattered.
 Our status in the company continued to rise and people respected us.
 Well, except for the previously mentioned rats.
-I was on the path to working myself out of a job (again), but I get bored if I’m not building something anyway.
-Unfortunately it ended a bit short of the natural progression of things.
+I was on a path to working myself out of a job (again).
+I get bored if I’m not building/developing something.
+Unfortunately this one ended a bit short of the natural progression of things.
 C’est la vie.

 TOP